A Guide To Su Giudeu, Chia: 11 Best Things To Know

 Su Giudeu is one of the most famous beaches in the area of Chia, in the southwestern tip of Sardinia.
-Locally known as Spiaggia di Su Giudeu, this gorgeous sandy beach is the continuation of S’Acqua Durci (fresh water, in Sardinian) beach, from which it is separated by a small rocky reef.
-This paradisiac beach is a favorite of locals and tourists alike, and gets really crowded in the summer months with day-trippers from Cagliari.
+Locally known as Spiaggia di Su Giudeu (which translates to “the Jew” in English), this gorgeous sandy beach is the continuation of S’Acqua Durci (fresh water, in Sardinian) beach, from which it is separated by a small rocky reef.

 The beach is so breathtakingly beautiful that it’s been the set of many movies and commercials – with typical scenes of castaways ending up in a tropical island and unable to get out.